LayaaRS/Unsupervised-Anomaly-Detection-with-a-GAN-Augmented-Autoencoder/README.md

 # Unsupervised Anomaly Detection with a GAN Augmented Autoencoder
 This work was accepted in the 29th International Conference on Artificial Neural Networks (ICANN2020)

+This repository includes Python codes for reproducing the results of our paper besides three other baselines referenced here.

 ## requirements:

 PyTorch 1.3